Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Introduction

-Recent advancements in the precision and sophistication of controlling the trapping mechanisms for ultracold atomic gases led to the formation of a novel trapping geometry resembling that of a bubble, where all the atoms in the condensate are confined to the surface of the bubble \cite{carollo_2022_observation,zobay_2004_atom, tononi_2019_bose}.
-The unique topology and curved geometry of this bubble trap open a promising new avenue for intriguing research endeavors, including the investigations into the influence of curvature on various topological defects and their dynamics \cite{tononi_2022_topological, bereta_2021_superfluid, tomishiyo_2022_superfluid, white_2024_triangular}, exploration of new collective modes \cite{lannert_2007_dynamics, sun_2018_static, padavi_2018_physics}, examination of matter-wave interference \cite{lannert_2007_dynamics}, comprehension of the persistent flow of the superfluid \cite{guo_2020_supersonic}, the emergence of supersolid phase in bubble trap \cite{ciardi_2024_supersolid}, and the study of dimensional crossover from harmonic to thin bubble trap configurations \cite{sun_2018_static, rhyno_2021_thermodynamics, tononi_2023_low_dimensional}.
-A recent study reveals the formation of equatorial waves in a rotating bubble-trapped BEC \cite{li_2023_equatorial}.
+The trap geometry of a BEC plays a crucial role in shaping various intriguing physical phenomena.
+Examining BECs in one dimension (1D) provides a deeper understanding of fermionization \cite{kinoshita_2004_observation} and many-body systems in non-equilibrium conditions \cite{hofferberth_2007_non_equilibrium}.
+In two dimensions (2D), the study of BECs has shed light on quasi-condensation, the Berezinskii-Kosterlitz-Thouless (BKT) transition \cite{filinov_2010_berezinskii, bombin_2019_berezinskii} and the formation of a two-dimensional vortex lattice \cite{zhang_2005_vortex}.
+Condensates in double-well and optical lattice potential have numerous applications, such as matter-wave interferometry \cite{shin_2004_atom, schumm_2005_matter} and spin squeezing \cite{esteve_2008_squeezing}.
+Interestingly, a rotating toroidal or ring trap can maintain a continuous superfluid flow with substantially high angular momentum, which persists for a longer time \cite{ramanathan_2011_superflow, ryu_2007_observation, moulder_2012_quantized, murray_2013_probing, corman_2014_quench}.
+Such a high angular momentum state has an analogy with the quantum system of charged particles in a uniform magnetic field, relevant for condensed matter physics such as type II superconductors or the quantum Hall effect \cite{cooper_2008_rapidly, bloch_2012_quantum}.
+However, generating a state with such high angular momentum in harmonic trap requires the trap's rotation frequency to be close to the radial trapping frequency, which can lead to the loss of the atoms from the condensate.
+In contrast, a higher angular momentum state can be easily generated by rotating a ring or toroidal trap.
+Theoretical studies predict that this higher angular momentum state in ring trap could provide a path to realize quantum hall state \cite{roncaglia_2011_rotating}.
+Recent advancements in the precision and sophistication of controlling the trapping mechanisms for ultracold atomic gases have led to the formation of a novel trapping geometry resembling a bubble, where all the atoms in the condensate are confined to the surface of the bubble \cite{carollo_2022_observation,zobay_2004_atom, tononi_2019_bose}.
+The unique topology and curved geometry of this bubble trap opens a promising new avenue for intriguing research endeavors, including the investigations into the influence of curvature on various topological defects and their dynamics \cite{tononi_2022_topological, bereta_2021_superfluid, tomishiyo_2024_superfluid, white_2024_triangular}, exploration of new collective modes \cite{lannert_2007_dynamics, sun_2018_static, padavi_2018_physics, diniz_2019_ground}, examination of matter-wave interference \cite{lannert_2007_dynamics}, comprehension of the persistent flow of superfluid \cite{guo_2020_supersonic}, the emergence of the supersolid phase in soft-core BECs \cite{ciardi_2024_supersolid, santi_2019_softcore}, and the study of dimensional crossover from harmonic to thin bubble trap configurations \cite{sun_2018_static, rhyno_2021_thermodynamics, tononi_2023_low_dimensional}.
+Recent studies have also unveiled the impact of rotation and gravity on bubble-trapped superfluid \cite{li_2023_equatorial, saito_2023_rossby, arazo_2021_gravity}.